ZenglerLab/MIND-/1. Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

 - metatranscriptomics (metaT)
 - metaRibo-Seq (metaRS)

-This directory includes statistical analysis of SynCom multiomics sequencing data, notably __Microbial Guilds Classification__ and __prediction of competition__ interactions between SynCom members.
+This directory includes statistical analysis of multiomics sequencing data from the SynCom, notably __Microbial Guilds Classification__ and __prediction of competition__ interactions between SynCom members.

 It also contains statistical analysis of multiomics and metagenomics sequencing data of __experimental dropout__ experiments used to validate guild-based competition predictions.

 ### Bioinformatics processing overview

 Data tables used in this directory were obtained through bioinformatic processing of the sequencing data.
 For more information about sequencing data processing, please refer to Moyne et _al._, 2023.

 ***